-College of Mount Saint Vincent - St. John's University Alliance for Graduate Study
+College of Mount Saint Vincent - St. John's University Alliance for Graduate Study from the College, these students complete all requirements for a Master's Degree in Criminology and Justice at St. John's University.

 An alliance between the College of Mount Saint Vincent and St. John's University's Graduate School of Arts and Sciences permits motivated Sociology majors who compile a record of high-level performance (i.e., a cumulative grade-point average of 3.5 in Sociology courses and an overall cumulative grade point average of 3.0) to earn a graduate degree in an accelerated fashion.